Endava/cats/docs/fuzzers/http-fuzzers/index.md

 # HTTP Fuzzers
 CATS has currently 6 registered `HTTP` Fuzzers:
 - `BypassAuthenticationFuzzer` - check if an authentication header is supplied; if yes try to make requests without it
+- `CheckDeletedResourcesNotAvailableFuzzer` - checks that resources are not available through `GET` after a successful `DELETE`
 - `DummyRequestFuzzer` - send a dummy json request {'cats': 'cats'}
 - `HappyFuzzer` - send a request with all fields and headers populated
 - `HttpMethodsFuzzer` - iterate through each undocumented HTTP method and send an empty request